GamingGuy003/rranch/Readme.md

 ## Rranch (Rusty Branch)

 This project is an improved rewrite of the [AcaciaLinux branch client](https://github.com/AcaciaLinux/branch) in rust because why not and for a few QOL improvements.
 The code is a mess so good luck every trying to maintain it.
-All features might work as expected though i do not know.
+All features might work as expected though I do not know.